The Ultimate Guide to the Japan Rail Pass

 Japanrailpass.net

 Japanrailpass.net is the official site for purchasing exchange orders.
-The benefit of purchasing direct is that you get a reservation number straight after you purchase the pass, which you then just present at the airport to make the exchange and receive your physical pass.
-Plus, as soon as you’ve bought the exchange order you can start using their online reservation platform to book seats on certain lines – no need to wait until you have your physical pass.
-This is a huge perk if you’re traveling at a busy time of year, such as Golden Week, cherry blossom season, or New Year.
+The benefit of purchasing directly with them is that you get a reservation number straight after you purchase the pass, which you then just present at the airport to make the exchange and receive your physical pass.
+Plus, as soon as you’ve bought the exchange order, you can start using their online reservation platform to book seats on certain lines – no need to wait until you have your physical pass.
+This is a huge perk if you’re traveling at a busy time of year, such as Golden Week, cherry blossom season, or New Year’s.

 JRPass.com

-They offer handy extras alongside the pass, such as pocket Wi-Fi and a meet and greet service.
+They offer handy extras alongside the pass, such as pocket Wi-Fi and meet and greet service.
 We think that the meet and greet is ideal for first-time visitors because someone will meet you at the airport, help you activate your pass, and give you tips and guidance.
-Our guide even helped us to get a SIM card and phone data, and got us set up with IC cards to use for metro lines and vending machines.
+Our guide helped us get our pocket Wi-Fi, got us set up with IC cards to use for the metro, and even made sure we got on the right line to our hotel!

 The downside is that JRPass.com mails a physical voucher rather than just giving you a reservation number.
-This means that you will need to plan ahead and allow enough of time for the pass to be delivered.
-It usually only takes a a day or two, but we would suggest allowing longer just in case – and for that all important peace of mind.
+This means that you will need to plan ahead and allow enough time for the pass to be delivered.
+It usually only takes a day or two, but we would suggest allowing a bit longer just in case – and for that all-important peace of mind!

 How to Activate Your JR Pass